We do not include any printed materials of the following "Data Sheets". You will need to print from the following Document(s).

 Dot Size: 0.55mm x 0.60mm

-This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to
+WARNING: This product can expose you to chemicals including Nickel which is known to the State of California to cause cancer and which is known to the State of California to cause birth defects and/or other reproductive harm.
+For more information, go to www.P65Warnings.ca.gov

 Click to see Why is this here?